Eleazar2018/ToDoList/README.md

 # ToDoList
- Lista to do com django
+ Lista to do com django e AJAX